-- (a) the work involved in processing the request: - (i) in the case of an agency-would substantially and unreasonably divert the resources of the agency from its other operations; or
+- (a) the work involved in processing the request: - (i) in the case of an agency-would substantially and unreasonably divert the resources of the agency from its other operations.

 Our initial searches suggest that a large number of documents could fall within the scope of your request.
+To make a decision on access, I would need to consult with a number of senior officers within and outside of the department.
 I believe that processing your request in its current form would be a substantial and unreasonable diversion of departmental resources under section 24AA of the Act.

-If you wish to discuss your request further, please contact Ms Neena Pai, Senior Adviser, Parliamentary and Legal Services on (02) 6263 2800 or at FOI@treasury.gov.au within the next 14 days from the date of this letter.
-Alternatively, if you do not wish to discuss your request further, we will deem it withdrawn after 14 days (pursuant to section 24AB).
+If you wish to discuss your request further, please contact Ms Amy Land Pejoska, Team Leader, Parliamentary and Legal Services on (02) 6263 3552 or at FOI@treasury.gov.au within the next 14 days from the date of this letter.
+Alternatively, if you do not wish to discuss your requests further, we will deem them withdrawn after 14 days (pursuant to section 24AB).